crunchdao/whitepaper/paper/paper.md

 ### The limitation of Machine Learning in Finance

 The efficiency of machine learning models relies heavily on the signal-to-noise ratio of the data it's trained on.
-A high signal-to-noise environment, like computed vision (face recognition), is easy to predict since the signal outweighs the noise, such as background images or blur.
+A high signal-to-noise environment, like computer vision (face recognition), is easy to predict since the signal outweighs the noise, such as background images or blur.

 The signal-to-noise ratio is a measure of how much useful information is contained in the data, compared to the amount of noise or irrelevant information.
 The higher the signal-to-noise ratio, the more predictable the data is, and the more accurate the machine learning models will be.